Expanding Nature-Positive Economies

 On the ground

-Conservation International is hard at work around the world
+Conservation International is working around the world

-The capital city of Colombia draws its water from the largest intact high Andean grasslands ecosystem in the world.
+The capital city of Colombia draws its water from the largest intact high Andean grasslands in the world.
 But the area, known as the Páramos Conservation Corridor, is at risk from intensive cattle grazing and cultivation, a rapid increase in urban growth rates and climate change.
-This threatens the ecosystem’s capacity to deliver fresh water to Bogotá and its surrounding municipalities — including some 8 million people.
+This threatens the ecosystem’s capacity to deliver fresh water to Bogotá and its surrounding municipalities — about 8 million people.

 In 2006, Conservation International, in partnership with the Colombian government, started the country’s first climate change adaptation project.
-Currently, we are implementing climate change adaptation projects around Bogotá to protect its residents’ water supply.
+Currently, we are implementing climate change adaptation projects around Bogotá to protect its water supply.
 Over the past decade, much of the sensitive high grasslands have come under protective management.
-Loss of the critical forests connecting these spongelike areas to urban populations has practically ceased, and local communities have benefited from thriving community agriculture.
+The loss of the critical forests connecting these spongelike areas to urban populations has practically ceased, and local communities have benefited from thriving community agriculture.

 Related conservation news from the field

 Related peer-reviewed science